 The System generates a messaging ID.

-The System send the user ID, type and messaging ID to the MySQL database. <See E1>
+The System send the user ID, type and messaging ID to the database. <See E1>

 The System sends the user ID, type and messaging ID to the Messaging System. <See E2>

 The System communicates with the Messaging System and displays messages as they are sent and received.